tfabris/BlueGigaEmpeg/README.md

 Modify empeg's power connection to car if needed
 ==============================================================================
-I might recommend that, for this installation, you wire up the empeg to your car differently than it would otherwise would be.
+I recommend that for this installation, you connect the empeg's wiring harness to your car differently than if it were a standard car installation.

-This design is intended to be used in such a way so that the empeg is not the primary stereo in the system.
-The empeg becomes one of the Bluetooth inputs into a modern car stereo.
-So the empeg's sleep mode, the empeg's "memory" power connection, and the way this Bluetooth module gets its power from the empeg tuner connector, all combine to cause some interesting problems with power state transitions.
+This design is intended for the empeg to be a secondary Bluetooth input into a modern car stereo, rather than the car's main stereo system.
+In this situation, the empeg's sleep mode, the empeg's "memory" power connection, and the way the BlueGigaEmpeg module gets its power from the empeg tuner connector, all combine to cause some interesting problems with power state transitions.
 At least they did in my car, your mileage may vary.

 I found that if I connected the empeg to my car via the regular method (i.e. car ignition wire to the orange ignition wire on the sled, and constant 12v